 - Capture the business needs and direction and translate this into IT Strategy and plans: Whether you are at the top table or not, the most senior IT position within a organization needs to understand their stakeholders, what pushes their buttons, what drives them,.... understanding this is what allows you to influence the decisions/outcomes and that is what politics is in a organization.

 - Change the rules of the game: Any C-level position is about governance (politics).
 Lots of people are frightened by politics and think it's an only a dirty business.
 Real leaders should be able to change the rules of the game they're playing (firstly, of course, understand them).
 Any CIO should influence on core politics of company (minimally as restriction factor).

 In summary, governance is known as politics, on the positive side, board level politics takes professional relationship, which will help enforce accountability and collaboration.
-Taking part in politics should be seen as leadership style and effective tactics to achieve positive results and not a way to spread negativity or to take act of rubber stamping, effective governance practices require thinking, requiring asking questions, bringing unique viewpoint and shaping innovative business culture, the CIOs need first understand the rule, then change it for good will, the goal is to improve board effectiveness and overall business maturity as well.
+Taking part in politics should be seen as leadership style and effective tactics to achieve positive results and not a way to spread negativity or to take act of rubber stamping, effective governance practices require thinking, requiring asking questions, bringing unique viewpoint and shaping innovative business culture, the CIOs need first understand the rule, then change it for good will, the goal is to improve the board effectiveness and overall business maturity as well.